kailash-manasarovar/statement/docs/timeline/2026/april.md

 - Hotel-cum-CIA training centre and egg-extraction lab for two weeks.

+#### The abomination of desolation

+- All unconsented-to activities undertaken on a person while they're sedated.
+- Massive attack on the Golden Rule.

 ### I see Auggie Augustus

 - You remember [Ugly from 2001](../2001-to-2010/2001.md#asking-brian-if-he-remembered-ugly-in-2024) and then again in [August 2024](../2024/august.md#ugly).